Just Cause 3

 Additionally, when putting it away, it will not be placed properly on Rico's back.

-The sungun is a beta version of the eDEN spark weapon.
+The sungun is an early version of the eDEN spark weapon.
 It uses the model of the airstrike gun and works similar to the eDEN spark.

 By default, it is set to use an invalid weapon slot, so Rico can hold it, but as soon as you use any movement that would put weapons away, it disappears.
 Once making it use a valid weapon slot, it will act similar to the DLC testgun and have improper placement on Rico's back.